jeanpelissoli/data-structures/README.md

-# Data Structures & algorithms
+# Data Structures & Algorithms
-Implementing and analysing Big O of data structures and algorithms.
+Implementing and analyzing Big O notation and the usages of data structures and algorithms.

 ## Linked List:
 - **append**: O(1);